Showing posts with label Jil Sander. Show all posts

 • Middle notes: lily of the valley, rose, tuberose, ylang ylang, pimento, orris, jasmine, carnation, orange blossom, heliotrope, violet

-• Base notes: honey, vanilla, tonka bean, cedar, patchouli, oakmoss, sandalwood, myrrh, musk, ambergris, civet and castoreum
+• Base notes: honey, vanilla, tonka bean, cedar, patchouli, oakmoss, sandalwood, myrrh, musk, grey ambergris, civet and castoreum

 Scent Profile: